TimeYourTask/Tyta-frontend/README.md

 ## Our famous secret: 2 minutes and it's ready!

-*Yes, we are talking about a web project and not Panzanie 2 minutes pasta*
+*Yes, we are talking about a web project and not Panzani 2 minutes pasta*

 ### - Prerequisites